equivalent/scrapbook2/security_notes.md

+# forgoten password links should expire

+Given user reset password now
+When he tries to access it within 2 hours
+Then resset password link should not be valid

 # disable Concurrent Logins

 ...in other words only one computer should be able to loggin for the same user.
 Logout the other computer.